I do hope that the below answers any questions you may have but if you have any questions just pop me an email via email@example.com

 photography/video at any time by emailing us at firstname.lastname@example.org

 Purposes for processing your personal data

 Set out below is a description of the ways we intend to use your personal data and the legal grounds on which we will process such data.
 We have also explained what our legitimate interests are where relevant.

 We may process your personal data for more than one lawful ground, depending on the specific purpose for which we are using your data.
 Please email us at email@example.com if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out in the table below.

 You will receive marketing communications from us if you have:

-if you provided us with your details and opted in for us to send you marketing communications; and
+provided us with your details and opted in for us to send you marketing communications; and

 you have not opted out of receiving that marketing.